TreeHacks/hardware_hackpack/README.md

 # hardware_hackpack

-This is an overview of how to use a microcontroller- specifically the Raspberry Pi Pico!
-We nail down some foundations here and will have more hardware-related even ...
-We hope the skills you learn from this hackpack help you get a footing in hardware hacks and think in hardware :))
+This is an overview of how to use a microcontroller- specifically the Raspberry Pi Pico.
+We nail down some foundations here and will have more hardware-related events at the hackathon.
+We hope the skills you learn from this hackpack help you get a footing in hardware hacks and come up with creative ideas of your own!

 #### Parts:
 1. Raspberry Pi Pico